roger120981/oc-tailwind-shopaholic-theme/docs/user-stories/US04-FindProductItem.md

     </tr>
     <tr>
         <td>6A.</td>
-        <td>I can see the following message: “No results found for "ХХХ".”.</td>
+        <td>I can see the following message: "No results found for "ХХХ".".</td>
      </tr>
      <tr>
         <td>7A.</td>